General Doubly Stochastic Maximum Principle and Its Applications to Optimal Control of SPDEs: Introduction

 with

-It is worth to pointing out that all the coefficients contain the control variable (For more details see in Section 5).
+It is worth to pointing out that all the coefficients contain the control variable.
+(For more details see Section 5).

 Let us describe the problem solved in this paper.
-Set ${\cal U}_{ad}$ be an admissible control set.
+Set $\mathcal{U}_{ad}$ be an admissible control set.
 The definitions of notations used here can be found in Section 2.
-The optimal control problem of SPDEs (1.3) is to find an optimal control $v_{\left( \cdot \right) }^{*}\in {\cal U}_{ad}$, such that
+The optimal control problem of SPDEs (1.3) is to find an optimal control $v^{\ast }\left( \cdot \right) \in \mathcal{U}_{ad}$, such that

-where $J\left( v\left( \cdot \right) \right) $ is its cost function as follows:
+where $J\left( \cdot \right) $ is its cost function as follows:

-As we have known, stochastic control problem of the SPDEs arising from partial observation control has been studied by Mortensen [9], using a dynamic programming approach, and subsequently by Bensoussan [2], [3], using a maximum principle method.
-See [4], [15] and the references therein for more information.
+As we have known, stochastic control problem of the SPDEs arising from partial observation control has been studied by Mortensen [10], using a dynamic programming approach, and subsequently by Bensoussan [2], [3], using a maximum principle method.
+See [4], [16] and the references therein for more information.
 Our approach differs from the one of Bensoussan.
-More precisely, we relate the FBDSDEs to one kind of SPDEs with control variables where the control systems of SPDEs can be transformed to the relevant control systems of FBDSDEs.
-To our knowledge, this is the first time to treat the optimal control problems of SPDEs from a new perspective of FBDSDEs.
-It is worth mentioning that the quasilinear SPDEs in [12] \O ksendal considered can just be related to our partially coupled FBDSDEs.
-Recently, Zhang and Shi [25], obtained the similar results, however, in their paper, the coefficients $\sigma $ and $g$ do not contain the control variable, respectively.
+More precisely, we relate the FBDSDE to one kind of SPDEs with control variables where the control systems of SPDEs can be transformed to the relevant control systems of FBDSDE.
+To our knowledge, this is the first time to treat the optimal control problems of SPDEs from a new perspective of FBDSDE.
+It is worth mentioning that the quasilinear SPDEs in [13] Øksendal considered can just be related to our partially coupled FBDSDE.
+Recently, Zhang and Shi [26], obtained the similar results, however, in their paper, the coefficients $\sigma $ and $g$ do not contain the control variable, respectively.
+The similar result for BDSDEs can be seen in [7].

-This paper is organized as followings.
-In Section 2, we state the problem and some assumptions.
-In Section 3 and Section 4, we give the necessary and sufficient maximum principle for fully couple forward-backward doubly stochastic control systems, respectively, in global form.
-In Section 5, as an application, we study the optimal control of SPDEs.
-For simplicity of notations, we consider the one-dimensional case.
-It is necessary to point out that all the results can be extended to multi-dimensional case.
-In Section 6 the results are illustrated by solving two problems of optimal control of LQ problem and a special SPDEs using the Malliavin calculus, respectively
+This paper is organized as follows.
+Section 2 is devoting to stating the problems and some assumptions.
+In Section 3 and Section 4, we give the necessary and sufficient maximum principles for fully couple forward-backward doubly stochastic control systems, respectively, in global form.
+As an application, we study the optimal control of SPDEs in Section 5.
+Finally, in Section 6 our results are further illustrated by solving optimal controls of LQ problem and a special SPDEs using the Malliavin calculus, respectively.